Minimise the stress of visiting the vet

-Putting off a visit to the vet may seem like an easier option at the time, but it could leave your pet with serious health issues that may become complicated to treat.
+No one loves visiting the doctor.
+Likewise, our pets may not be fond of a visit to the vet.
+The stress of visiting the vet can mean you opt not to.
+Putting it off may seem like an easier option at the time, but it could leave your pet with serious health issues that may become complicated to treat.

-We know bringing your pet to us can be stressful and even difficult in some cases.
-There are lots of smells, sounds, pets, people and unfamiliar surroundings that can make pets feel anxious, not to mention the challenge of the car trip.
+We know bringing your pet to us can be stressful.
+There are lots of smells, sounds, pets, people, and unfamiliar surroundings that can make pets feel anxious, not to mention the challenge of the car trip.

 There are many ways to help minimise the stress of visiting the vet and make it a positive experience for both you and your pet.

 Cats are sensitive creatures who are easily disturbed by sudden change.
 Here are some tips for bringing your feline friend to the vet:

 - leave the carrier open at home for a few days prior to the visit.
 This will allow your cat to explore and become familiar with the carrier